YouTube’s A.I. was divisive in the US presidential election

 YouTube’s Artificial Intelligence (A.I.) recommends tens of billions of videos every single day, yielding billions of views.
 On the eve of the US Presidential Election, we gathered recommendation data on the two main candidates, and found that more than 80% of recommended videos were favorable to Trump, whether the initial query was “Trump” or “Clinton”.
-A large proportion of these recommendations were fake news.
+A large proportion of these recommendations were divisive and fake news.

 We propose two transparency metrics to elucidate the impact of A.I. on the propagation of political opinions and fake news.